wilds/angular-schema-form-dynamic-select/README.md

 1. This component was originally created by [chengz](https://github.com/chengz/).

-2. [stevehu](https://github.com/stevehu) then added functionality to connect to his light(https://github.com/networknt/light) framework.
+2. [stevehu](https://github.com/stevehu) then added functionality to his project to connect to his light(https://github.com/networknt/light) framework.

-3. This inspired [nicklasb](https://github.com/nicklasb) to rewrite the component, this in order to harmonize it <br/>
+3. This inspired [nicklasb](https://github.com/nicklasb) to merge stevehu:s code and rewrite the plugin in order to:
-with the current lookup handling in angular-schema-form and generalize it for it to be able to connect to any backend.
+* harmonize it with the current lookup handling in angular-schema-form
+* generalize it for it to be able to connect to any backend.

 The rest is extremely recent history.